 The third largest island in Europe, Ireland is divided into two main regions – Republic of Ireland and Northern Ireland.
 Republic of Ireland covers five-sixths of the land while Northern Ireland is a part of the United Kingdom.
 Ireland is the third largest island in Europe and the second largest in the British Isles.
 The population of the island is just north of 6.6 million and has the second highest population among all islands in Europe.
+It is also one of the fastest growing centers for education in Europe.

 The land is surrounded by low rising mountains which ring a plain.
 There are a number of rivers in the region which are easily navigable.
 There was a time till the middle ages when Ireland was completely covered with forests and woodland.
 Today only 11% of the country is covered with woods and forests.
 The country has a moderate climate and it is generally classified as oceanic.
 The winters are usually mild in the region and summers are far cooler than continental Europe.
 There is regular rain and cloud cover in the region, which explains the country’s thickly forested regions and unique flora and fauna.